MohamedAElkhateeb/news_app/README.md

 - **📂 Category Browsing**
   Easily filter news by categories like Technology, Business, Sports, Entertainment, and more.

-- **❤️ Save & Read Later**
-  Add your favorite articles to a saved list for later reading, with persistent storage via Firebase.

 - **📱 Responsive UI**
   Modern and clean interface optimized for all screen sizes using `flutter_screenutil`.